Neck Lift Surgery

 As the neck ages, the platysma begins to take on the appearance of bands, or cordlike vertical tendons which causes the neck to look aged.
 These vertical bands can intersect the horizontal neck creases, which further punctuate the sagging look.

-When will you see final results?
+When to see final results?

 You can expect to see immediate results as soon as the surgical dressing comes off, however it may take several weeks or months of healing time before you will see your final results.
 On average, final results should be apparent in 3 to 6 months.